linagora/linshare/documentation/EN/epics/workgroups/story-3-user-search-files-folders-by-name-inside-a-workgroup.md

 - I click on a workgroup and see the list of files/folders inside.
 - I can see field "Search by name" on top right of screen and click on icon setting next to this field
 - The popup Advanced Search settings will be displayed (Screen1) and i can see the list of search criteria including:
-    - Type: includes three checkboxes Files/Folders/Revisions and be ticked by default. and a drop-down list with the options: Any types/ Images/Documents/PDFs/Spreadsheets/Presentations/Audio/Video/Other.
+    - Type: includes three checkboxes Files/Folders/Versions and Files and Folders are ticked by default.
+    - File types: a drop-down list with the options: Any types/ Images/Documents/PDFs/Spreadsheets/Presentations/Audio/Archive /Other.
+    - If Type Files or Versions is not selected, then the field File type is disabled.
-    - Size: i can custom the range of size with a tooltip : only applied for file and revision
+    - Size: i can custom the range of size with a tooltip : only applied for file and version
     - Creation date: I can custom creation date.
     - Modification date: I can custom modification date range
     - File/folder's Author: When i input some character of name or email, system will display a suggestion list that allow me to pick.
 I can input multiple owners in this field.